sdumetz/node-abstract-zip/README.md

 ## TODO

- - Support DEFLATE
- - Support Zip64
+ - Support for Zip64
- - strict mode
-  - enforce version requirement <= 2
+ - strict mode to enforce spec. version requirements and verify data integrity